intergrals/Catch-of-the-Day/readme.md

 - 16/05/2019: Started using props.
 Modified header using props.
 - 16/05/2019: Changed Header into a stateless functional component.
 - 16/05/2019: Created routing component.
 Made basic routing function.
+- 22/05/2019: Started working on submit form for changing page to store.

 ## Useful Notes